 The heater core itself is not that expensive but it’s located under the dash.
 Luckily, to replace it you don’t have to remove the dash so even replacing it is not expensive.

 On the other side, to flush the coolant system properly you will need 2 chemicals, some special equipment + hours of labor since the system has to be flushed numerous times.
 You will also need to replace the coolant tank + obviously the heater matrix.
 In this case there is a chance that you won’t have issues with the cooling system at least for a couple of years.
 But in many cases even after this proper flush there can be remaining garbage or silica residue in the coolant system which will again clog up the things.
-So just be ready that the issue can go back if it once happened in the past!
+So just be ready that the issue can return if it once happened in the past!

 The dealer can charge you approx. 1 000 – 1 500 € to fix this issue – this is the price for replacing the heater core and flushing the cooling system PROPERLY.